Judith Glynn is a prolific writer. Some of her articles are below. She’s a member of ARIA, the Association of Rhode Island Authors.

 A surprising — and cautionary — tale of a 68-year-old woman who fell in love with a man she met online.
 Six years later, she was devastated and inconsolable when their relationship imploded one Christmas Eve.

 It’s common for expatriates with a cause to befriend fellow countrymen in their adopted land.
 For some, daily living without the awareness of their birth country around them can grate on the mind.
 Perhaps that pathos led Pablo Picasso to support fellow Spaniard Eugenio Arias when they met.
-The artist had already spent 90 percent of his life living outside of Spain because of its fascism.
-Arias, a barber, had fled the country in 1939 when Franco won its civil war.

 Personal Essay — I was at Newark Airport waiting for my cross-country flight to San Francisco when a young man nearby stretched and swayed his willowy body, arms raised hallelujah-style.
 A tattoo began at his wrist, encircled his forearm and disappeared into an Army-fatigue jacket scrunched at his elbow.